Global Solutions of the Compressible Euler-Poisson Equations with Large Initial Data of Spherical Symmetry: Introduction

 The idea of regarding inviscid gases as viscous gases with vanishing physical viscosity can date back to the seminal paper by Stokes \cite{Stokes}; see also the important contributions in \cite{Dafermos,Hugoniot,Rankine,Lord Rayleigh}.
 Most of the known results are for the vanishing viscosity limit from the compressible Navier-Stokes to Euler equations.
 The first rigorous convergence analysis of the vanishing physical viscosity limit from the barotropic Navier-Stokes to Euler equations was made by Gilbarg \cite{D. Gilbarg}, in which he established the mathematical existence and vanishing viscosity limit of the Navier-Stokes shock layers.
 For the convergence analysis confined in the framework of piecewise smooth solutions; see \cite{GMWZ,D. Hoff-Liu,Xin-1993} and the references cited therein.
-For general data, due to the lack of $L^\infty$ uniform estimate, the $L^\infty$ compensated compactness framework \cite{Chen5,R.J.DiPerna2,Lions P.-L.1,Lions P.-L.2} does not apply directly for the vanishing viscosity limit of the compressible Navier-Stokes equations.
-Motivated by this, Chen-Perepelitsa \cite{Perepelitsa} established an $L^p$ compensated compactness framework for the whole physical range of adiabatic exponent $\gamma>1$ (also see \cite{Ph.
-LeFloch} for $\gamma\in (1, \frac{5}{3})$ and the references therein), and then applied it to prove rigorously the vanishing viscosity limit of the solutions of the $1$-D compressible Navier-Stokes equations to the corresponding finite-energy solutions of the Euler equations for large initial data.
-Most recently, Chen-Wang \cite{Chen-Wang-2018} established the vanishing viscosity limit of the compressible Navier-Stokes equations with general data of spherical symmetry and obtained the global existence of spherically symmetric solutions of the compressible Euler equations with large data, in which it was proved that no delta measure is formed for the density function at the origin.
+For general data, due to the lack of $L^\infty$ uniform estimate, the $L^\infty$ compensated compactness framework \cite{Chen5,Chen5b,R.J.DiPerna2,Lions P.-L.1,Lions P.-L.2} does not apply directly for the vanishing viscosity limit of the compressible Navier-Stokes equations.
+LeFloch-Westdickenberg \cite{Ph.
+LeFloch} first developed an $L^p$ compensated compactness framework for approximate solutions of the isentropic Euler equations for the adiabatic exponent $\gamma\in (1, \frac{5}{3})$.
+In order to establish the vanishing viscosity limit as discussed above, Chen-Perepelitsa \cite{Perepelitsa} generalized the $L^p$ compensated compactness framework, especially including the whole physical range of adiabatic exponent $\gamma>1$, by further developing/simplifying the proof arguments and then applied it to establish rigorously the vanishing viscosity limit of the solutions of the $1$-D compressible Navier-Stokes equations to the corresponding relative finite-energy solutions of the Euler equations for large initial data.
+Most recently, Chen-Wang \cite{Chen-Wang-2018} established the vanishing viscosity limit of the compressible Navier-Stokes equations with general data of spherical symmetry and obtained the global existence of spherically symmetric solutions of the compressible Euler equations with large initial data, in which it was proved that no delta measure is formed for the density function at the origin.